 “Every Sunday I spend about two hours preparing meals for the week ahead.
 Here is an example of my prep for one week:

-- Grilled Whole30 compliant Andouille sausage (or your favorite Whole30 compliant sausage)
+- Grilled Whole30 compatible Andouille sausage (or your favorite Whole30 compatible sausage)

 - Crispy, oven-baked prosciutto to add to salads or crumble over veggies